What is Amazon Echo?

 Sounds cool?
 Right?

-Alexa is becoming a prominent choice of audio assistant.
+Alexa is becoming a prominent choice of an audio assistant.
 You can purchase this technology at $179.99 whereas the smaller Echo Dot comes at a thrifty price of $49.99 at Amazon.

 We’ve written a step by step guide of how to set up your Amazon Echo for the perfect use.
 Follow the instructions to connect your device within a few minutes.